tobioye88/coding-challenge-backend/README.md

 provide a large json file to import into the db.

 **Import the sample data into the database, write a script to do this and bear in mind it must operate at scale.
-You should think about data integrity, these clients are not tech savvy and we dont know how this json is being generated**
+You should think about data integrity, these clients are not tech-savvy, and we don't know how this json is being generated**

 #### The api